canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

    juju relate mlflow-server:secrets resource-dispatcher:secrets
    juju relate mlflow-server:pod-defaults resource-dispatcher:pod-defaults

-Now, at this point, we've deployed MLflow, Kubeflow and the resource dispatcher.
+Now, at this point, we've deployed MLflow and Kubeflow and we've related them via the resource dispatcher.
 But that doesn't mean our system is ready yet: Juju will need to download charm data from CharmHub and the charms themselves will take some time to initialise.

 So, how do you know when all the charms are ready, then?
 You can do this using the ``juju status`` command.
 First, let’s run a basic status command and review the output.
 Run the following command to print out the status of all the components of Juju: